 When creating a calendar, you should pay attention to special dates and holidays like Christmas, the company's birthday, Mother's Day, Black Friday, or whichever ones are important in your industry.
 You may want to plan content pieces relevant to these dates or, in some cases, exclude them from your publishing schedule.

 2. Create Outlines

 Once you have a list of topics and your three-month plan, it’s time to make outlines.
 Like content planning is the blueprint for your overall strategy, outlines are the blueprints for each piece.

 If you find yourself changing the topic or angle of a piece while writing the outline, don’t worry, that's perfectly normal.
 As long as you stick to your publishing cadence and the new angle fits it into your overall strategy, roll with it!

 You may be doing the math in your head right now.
-One piece a week times four weeks in a month times three months — that’s twelve outlines.
+One-piece a week times four weeks in a month times three months — that’s twelve outlines.
 That’s a lot to tackle at one time.
 For content two or three months down the line, these initial outlines can be short and sweet.
 Even if it’s just a brain dump of ideas and a few scattered sentences, putting your thoughts on paper will help you create the content when the time comes.

-Download your IO Template Here
+Download your Content Outline Template Here

 3. Include Sales Enablement Content